Understand your care options before you start looking for a solution.

 The carer who visits will typically support with a range of tasks, for example; helping the person get up in the morning and go to bed at night, preparing meals, assisting with bathing, dressing and some Home Care agencies also provide nursing support.

-The carer may well also get shopping for them, take them for regular appointments and provide a level of welcome companionship for the time they are there.
+The carer may well also get shopping for them, take them for regular appointments and provide a level of welcome companionship.

 As with Live-in Care, there are numerous companies throughout the country providing Home Care Services, but, through the nature of the work and working hours, most operate on a local basis, drawing their carers from the community to ensure they can respond to needs quickly and provide carers who do not have far to travel.